art-from-the-machine/Mantella/docs/pages/issues_qna.md

 </details>
 <br>

-#### FALLOUT 4 : After trying to start a conversation, the notification says "Starting a conversation with NPCNAME", but nothing happens in Fallout 4 or the Mantella console
+##### After trying to start a conversation, the notification says "Starting a conversation with NPCNAME", but nothing happens in Fallout 4 or the Mantella console
 <details>
 <summary>Details</summary>